 The Governing Body

-The Governing Body is the legal guardian of the Warwick Independent Schools Foundation’s charitable object:
+The Governing Body is the legal guardian of the Warwick Schools Foundation’s charitable objective:

 ‘To advance education by carrying on in or near Warwick, day and boarding schools for boys and girls.’